 Place and Duration of Study: Conducted at the Cardiology clinic of National Hospital Abuja-Nigeria using case notes of hypertensive patients that were seen from May, 2015 to April, 2016.

 Methodology: Patients variables were collected using standardized data collection form.
-The average drug acquisition costs (ADAC) were calculated for each antihypertensive drug class Adherence to the guideline was calculated as a percentage of the total number of patients' prescriptions that follow JNC-7 the guideline.
+The average drug acquisition costs (ADAC) were calculated for each antihypertensive drug class Adherence to the guideline was calculated as a percentage of the total number of patients' prescriptions that follow JNC-7 guideline.

-Results: The average age of the study population was 47.05 ± 8.59 years.
+Results: A total of 318 patients fulfilled inclusion criteria, out of this majority were female (53.6%).
+Most of the patients fall within the age group of 44-58 years.
+The average age of the study population was 47.05 ± 8.59 years.
 The mean number of drugs per prescription in the study was 1.82 ± 0.64 .
 There were no significant differences in the demographic data, with the exception of body mass index (BMI and) Age group (P<0.05).
 44.3% of the patients were on combination therapy, while 30.5% and 25.2% were on monotherapy and fixed dose combination respectively.
-The most commonly prescribed antihypertensive drug class was Calcium Channel Blockers (36.76%).
+The most commonly prescribed antihypertensive drug class was Calcium Channel Blockers (36.76%) and most commonly prescribed fixed dose combination was that containing Calcium Channel Blockers and Angiotensin-2 Receptor Blockers (31.3%).
 There was significant difference in blood pressure outcome among patient on combination therapy and monotherapy as well as among patients whose prescription followed and did not follow the guideline (P<0.05).

 Adherence to the guideline occurred in 82.39% of the patients.
-The diuretics had the least acquisition cost in Naira (Cost per day: 5.89 ± 2.87 ; Cost per year: 2129.02 ± 1080.49) in relation to the other antihypertensive prescribed.
+The diuretics had the least acquisition cost in Naira (Cost per day: 5.89 ± 2.87 ; Cost per year: 2129.02 ± 1080.49) in relation to the other antihypertensives prescribed.
 Similarly, monotherapy had the least acquisition cost in type of therapy.